gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 - **Name**: No Done Action
 - **ID**: AF1
-- **Description**: The player tried to undo an action and no action had been done
+- **Description**: The player tried to undo an action, but no action had been done
 - **Actors**:
 	- *Main*: Player
 	- *Secondary*: None
 - **Pre-Conditions**:
 - **Main Flow**:
 	1. The use case starts before step 2 of the main flow
-	2. The system displays an error message saying that there does not exist an action to undo
+	2. The system displays an error message saying that there is no action to undo
 	3. The use case and the main flow end
 - **Alternative Flows**
 	- None